Posted on June 13, 2017 and last updated on January 03, 2025

 • Sights: beautiful views from open summit (1,064 ft.), quarry

 Mt.
-Waldo Road trailhead: The most popular way up is by starting from the end of Mt.
+Waldo Road trailhead: Another popular way this mountain is starting from the end of Mt.
 Waldo Road, which will bring you to the summit in about 2.2 miles.
 If you go this way, you begin and end at the splendid quarry, which is about a half mile from the parking area.
 Parking is at the gate on one side of the road.
 The first half mile is up a steep road — this is perhaps the steepest part of the hike!
 (There is a nice view from this section where the road swings left.)
 The quarry is reached in 0.5 miles.
 Right before you get to the quarry, you’ll come to an intersection with a path heading off to your left.
 I recommend taking this path — it is easy to follow and relatively well marked, bringing you around the quarry (with a great view) and up to the mountain path.
 Otherwise, if you head right at this point, you’ll reach the quarry and then it can be difficult to find the right path — it seems there are numerous herd paths and routes around the rocks and cliffs.
-I also recommend returning on this trail.
 If you want to reach the quarry, just go left at the intersection below it.
 (Don’t jump from the rocks!)

 Once you rise above the quarry, the path levels off a bit, and the remaining 1.4 miles is mostly a gentle climb, with orange blazes on trees and rocks.
 There’s a short, steep(ish) section at 1.5 miles from the trailhead, but it’s not too bad.
 When you reach the tower, look for the orange arrows painted on the rocks and swing around to the south of the tower for the best view.

-Tyler Lane trailhead: Perhaps the fastest way up the mountain — and it is not too steep, although walking straight up the rock is wearisome — is from the trailhead off Tyler Lane.
+Tyler Lane trailhead: Perhaps the fastest way up the mountain — and it is not too steep, although walking straight up the ledge can be wearisome — is from the trailhead off Tyler Lane.
 After you pass the gate, you’ll walk along a pretty lane.
 Once you are past the blueberry barrens, the lane veers right.
-Hikers should stay left and start up the power lines.
+Hikers should stay left and start straight up the power lines.
 You’ll soon hit the open ledge, with the towers and summit in sight.
 This trail is about 0.9 miles.
+Be careful in inclement weather.

 Here’s a guide from the Belfast Bay Watershed Coalition.